Ringling Bros. and Barnum & Bailey Circus: Film

-In 1952, Paramount Pictures released the Cecil B. DeMille production The Greatest Show on Earth, which traced the traveling show through the setup and breakdown of performances during the 1951 season, the show's 81st Edition since 1871.
+In 1952, Paramount Pictures released the Cecil B. DeMille production The Greatest Show on Earth, which traced the traveling show through the setup and breakdown of performances during the 1951 season, the show's 81st edition since 1871.
 The film starred Charlton Heston, Betty Hutton, James Stewart, and Emmett Kelly.
 After its 1952 release, the film was awarded two Academy Awards, including one for Best Picture.
 A television series of the same title, was inspired by the film, with Jack Palance in the role of Charlton Heston's character.
-Produced by Desilu Studios, the program ran on Tuesday evenings for thirty episodes on ABC during the 1963–1964 season.
+Produced by Desilu Productions, the program ran on Tuesday evenings for thirty episodes on ABC in 1963–1964.

-On August 17, 2011, 20th Century Fox announced that a biographical musical drama film entitled The Greatest Showman was in development.
+In August 2011, 20th Century Fox announced that a biographical musical drama film titled The Greatest Showman was in development.
 Michael Gracey was set to direct, with Jenny Bicks and Bill Condon as writers.
 Hugh Jackman plays P.T.
 Barnum, and produced the film, with Michelle Williams portraying Barnum's wife, Charity.
-Principal photography began in November 2016, and the film was released on December 20, 2017.
+Principal photography began in November 2016.
+The film was released on December 20, 2017.

-Relaunch

-In early 2022, the circus began auditioning artists for a retooled circus.
-More than 1,000 acts applied and auditions were held in Paris, Las Vegas, Ethiopia and Mongolia.
-On May 18, 2022, Feld Entertainment announced that the circus would resume operation in the fall of 2023 with a tour of 50 cities.
-The circus said the new show would debut as a “multi-platform entertainment franchise.”
-In his announcement, President and CEO Kenneth Feld said, “As passionate stewards of Ringling, we are committed to creating a lifestyle brand that connects with families and sparks real fun 365 days a year through live performances, digital content, consumer products, school curricula, youth circus arts programs and more.”
-Feld said that the innovation and modernization was designed to create family entertainment that would "last forever.”